Leonardo da Vinci Medal

 The Leonardo da Vinci Medal is the highest award of the Society for the History of Technology (SHOT), and was first given in 1962.
 In general this award is granted annually to scholars who have contributed outstandingly to the history of technology through research, teaching, publication or other activities.
 The prize consists of a certificate and a medal.

+The medal is a circular bronze medallion designed by the Hungarian expressionist sculptor András Beck.
+The face depicts the head of Leonardo da Vinci based on one of his self-portraits and the reverse depicts "the basic sources of energy (water, wind, and fire)," in the sculptor's words.